Prokofiev / Beethoven

 BTW: Ori Kam is not only the newest member to the ensemble (all others are founding members), he was also the only one who played from a tablet computer, rather than sheet music.

 Venue and Concert Setting

 This was the last one of a weekend series of three top quality String Quartet recitals in the LAC (Lugano Arte e Cultura).
-Also this one was not set up in the main concert hall, rather in the Teatrostudio, see my earlier post for details.
+Also this one was not set up in the main concert hall.
+Rather, it took place in the Teatrostudio, see my earlier post for details.
 In this recital, there were around 75 – 80 people in the audience.
-Unlike the previous recitals, this one—on a cold, but sunny Sunday afternoon—was set to start at 17:00h rather than 20:30h (which made it possible for me to travel back home by train on the same day).
+Unlike the previous recitals, this one—on a cold, but sunny Sunday afternoon—was set to start at 17:00h rather than 20:30h.
+This made it possible for me to travel back home by train on the same day.

-Just like the Gringolts Quartet two days earlier, the musicians of the Jerusalem Quartet formed an almost closed circle, much narrower and far less open than the Cuarteto Casals on the previous day.
-But just like the latter, the Jerusalem Quartet had the violins sitting on the left, the cello on the rear right-hand side, and the viola on the right, opposing the first violin.
+Just like the Gringolts Quartet two days earlier, the musicians of the Jerusalem Quartet formed an almost closed circle.
+The arrangement was much narrower and far less open than with the Cuarteto Casals on the previous day.
+But just like the latter, the Jerusalem Quartet had the violins sitting on the left, the cello on the rear right-hand side.
+The viola player sat on the right, facing the first violin.